ichswarox/NotionNext/docusaurus/Resources/docs/tutorial/coloso-blender-vtuber-tutorial.md

 # Coloso: Create a VTuber Avatar in Blender from Start to Stream
 ![banner-zl.webp](https://list.ucards.store/d/img/banner-zl.webp)

-Curated and distributed by **GFXCamp**, this course is the most systematic, industry-level guide available for creating virtual streamer avatars.
+This course is the most systematic, industry-level guide available for creating virtual streamer avatars.
 Starting with modeling in Blender, it seamlessly covers texturing, rigging, facial expression control, and culminates in deploying your avatar to Unity and Warudo for real-time live streaming — achieving a true “model-to-stream” pipeline.

 > Ideal for: VTuber creators, indie game developers, intermediate Blender users, virtual idol studios, and animation students.